FATMAP difficulty grade

-There is limited parking and this is an extremely popular hike, so it is a good idea to plan an early start if hiking during July or August peak season!
+There is limited parking and this is an extremely popular route, so it is a good idea to plan an early start if hiking during July or August peak season!
 This high alpine lake adventure is one with numerous options and a vast array of distances.

 For the one-lake option, the trek to 12,264' Ice Lake is a 7-mile roundtrip outing.